JamesParrott/Dockerfile_generator/README.md

 ### Dockerfile build tests
 - start the docker daemon, e.g. by opening Docker Desktop.
-`tox` to build test dockerfiles tox -e docker_build-py311
+`tox -e docker_build-py311` to build test dockerfiles (can ~20 minutes or longer)

 ### Relaxation of Hadolint's version pinning rules.

 Dockerfile_generator was written to allow parametric testing, and to programmatically vary properties of test environments defined by Dockerfiles.
 Other applications of Dockerfiles prioritise reproducible builds, and recommend pinning versions of apps installed in Containers (and base Dockerfile image versions).

-Parametric integration or acceptance testing enables a project to determine which third party params (shells) it is possible to support.
-In this context, one of the goals of testing is to discover if unpinned external dependencies break the project.
+Parametric integration or acceptance testing enables a project to determine which third party params (e.g. shells) it is possible to support.
+In this context, one of the goals of testing is precisely to discover if an unpinned external dependency breaks the project.
 Users will experience exactly the same breakage.

 This was the reason for which Dockerfile_generator was written, therefore the default configs do not specify pinned versions in the provided example apps.
 There is an exclusion in the testing - it is assumed the user does not want version pinning.

 If you require version pinning (for reproducibility, better cacheing etc.) Dockerfile_generator does support this.
-Instead of picking one set of versions (for all the shells in the example configs) and forcing everyone to use them, the specific version numbers to be pinned at (or other constraints) chosen by each user, must be added to the config file they use, by including these constraints in the strings in supported_parameters, or setting it to be a mapping of aliases to the actual strings to be rendered.
+Instead of picking one set of versions (for all the shells in the example configs) and forcing everyone to use them, the specific version numbers to be pinned at (or other constraints) must be chosen by each user, and added to their config file.
+Version constraints can either be included directly in the param identifier strings in supported_parameters, or more conveniently by setting supported_parameters to be a mapping of command line aliases to the actual strings to be rendered.

-Reproducible builds, containing external dependencies, may still break e.g. if a repository being relied on drops or an author yanks the pinned version of a package (so perhaps building from source and/or self-hosting is also required).
+Reproducible builds, containing external dependencies, may still break e.g. if a repository being relied on drops, or an author yanks the pinned version of a package (so for true reproducibility,  self-hosting and perhaps also building from source is also required).